 Imperial IPA 19 (alcohol content 7,9%) is a strong top fermented light beer.
 We used double the amount of malt and hops that we normally do as well as Columbus, Simcoe and Cascade cryo hops.
 It has a dark orange color, full taste, strong aroma of apricots, mango, canary melon and fruity taste.
+Only in bottles.

 The brewery was founded in 1893 as Měšťanský Pivovar when the Vinohrady neighborhood was not yet part of Prague.
 At the end of the 19th century city blocks replaced farmland and Vinohrady became one of the largest Czech towns.
 The original brewery was a contemporary, industrial-style building with a large adjoining garden and its own malt production able to house 600 railway cars of barley.
 The brewery produced its first beer at the end of 1894 and went on to make classic Czech beers including Velkopražská 12 and a black lager famous for its health benefits.

 During the 1920s, film studios took up locations nearby, making the brewery’s garden a lively place.
 The glory years were short, however, as production was halted during World War II.
 Following the war the Czech government nationalized the brewery with production returning under new ownership in 2014.
 During those dormant years, however, the brewing connection remained as the country’s Brewery and Malt Research Institute operated out of the location.